Shannon Rush Dance

 Miss Christina Zarrelli

 Miss Christina has been dancing since 1998 at Dawn Crafton and Olney Studio of Dance.
 She was on the Company Dance Team at Olney Studio of Dance from 2007-2009, attending competitions promoted by StarQuest and Showstopper.
 She taught dance classes at Sherwood High School from 2010- 2013.
 She began teaching at Concepts In Motivation in 2011.
 Her styles of dance include Ballet, Jazz, Hip hop, Tap, and Lyrical.
-Miss Christina has an Associates of Arts Degree and is currently working towards a Bachelor’s Degree in Kinesiology at the University of Maryland.
+Miss Christina has a Bachelor’s Degree in Kinesiology from the University of Maryland.